 A drill bit is capable of taking considerable punishment in drilling operations.
 However, care must be taken while handling them to ensure that the bit you are drilling with is in good working condition.
-Drill bit foot valves or blow tubes are manufactured from hard plastics and can be easily broken if dropped or something heavy is dropped on them.
-The Robit H Series hammer are available as Tubeless (TL) designs which eliminate the use of a plastic foot valve or blow tube.
+Drill bit foot valves are manufactured from hard plastics and can be easily broken if dropped or something heavy is dropped on them.
+The Robit H Series hammers are available also as Tubeless (TL) designs which eliminate the use of a plastic foot valve.

-Dropping the bits onto hard surfaces (such as metal) can cause the tungsten carbide buttons to crack and break.
+Dropping the drill bit onto hard surfaces (such as metal) can cause the tungsten carbide buttons to crack and break.